JimZeyuYang/BedBot-An-Automatic-Bed-Making-Robot/README.md

 Jiaming Huang and Zeyu Yang were responsible for the hand-eye calibration

-Zhiyuan Yo was responsible for controlling the Robotiq gripper
+Zhiyuan You was responsible for controlling the Robotiq gripper

 Yulin Shen was responsible for arm movement and motion planning